This division of General Electric installs power plants around the world.

 General Electric established a central library of more than a thousand test procedures, thanks to the Calenco solution.
 It can then, very simply, build a contextual manual on demand , by selecting the constituent elements of the central concerned.

 A first version, blank, including the checklists of installations and their subsets, is automatically generated.
 Users enter criteria, options and variants, using online forms to dynamically generate the specific document for each power plant.

-On sites, the operators enter the checklists via a Web entry interface.
-Manuals are generated again in different versions each time an information is updated .
+On sites,operators enter the checklists via a Web entry interface.
+Procedure maintenance manuals are re-generated in various versions with eachupdateof information.

 General Electric thus guarantees the reliability of the technical information provided to its customers.
 His documents are now free of copy / paste errors.

-Its responsiveness is accelerated by the automatic layout.
+Its responsiveness is accelerated by the automatic formatting.

 Procedure maintenance manuals are interactive and collaborative, everyone is involved in monitoring and updating them.